FabricMC/fabric-docs/develop/blocks/first-block.md

 For example purposes, we will be creating a simple block that has the properties of dirt, but is a different material.

+- We need a `RegistryKey<Block>` which is used as a unique identifier for our block, this is passed into `Registry.register` in the previous utility method.
+- The `RegistryKey<Block>` is also required by the `AbstractBlock.Settings` builder.

 ::: tip
 You can also use `AbstractBlock.Settings.copy(AbstractBlock block)` to copy the settings of an existing block, in this case, we could have used `Blocks.DIRT` to copy the settings of dirt, but for example purposes we'll use the builder.
 :::